vedi/cocos2dx-store/README.md

 1. Import the cocos2dx-store library into your project's Android.mk by adding the following lines in their appropriate places.
     ```
     LOCAL_WHOLE_STATIC_LIBRARIES += cocos2dx_store_static        # add this line along with your other LOCAL_WHOLE_STATIC_LIBRARIES

     $(call import-module, extensions/cocos2dx-store/android/jni) # add this line at the end of the file, along with the other import-module calls
     ```

-1. Add the following to your classpath:
+1. Add the following jars to your classpath:
-    - **extensions/cocos2dx-store/android/src**
+    - **extensions/cocos2dx-store/soomla-native/compilations/android/AndroidStore.jar**
-    - **extensions/cocos2dx-store/submodules/android-store/SoomlaAndroidStore/src**  (the android-store submodule should be there because your cloned cocos2dx-store with the `--recursive` flag).
-    - **extensions/cocos2dx-store/submodules/android-store/submodules/android-store-google-play/src**  (the android-store-google-play submodule should be there because your cloned cocos2dx-store with the `--recursive` flag).
-    - **extensions/cocos2dx-store/submodules/android-store/SoomlaAndroidStore/libs/square-otto-1.3.2.jar**
+    - **extensions/cocos2dx-store/soomla-native/compilations/android/Cocos2dxAndroidStore.jar**

 1. Update your manifest to include these permissions, SoomlaApp and IabActivity: